nickriquelme13/what-is-Compsci/README.md

 # what-is-Compsci
 # computer science the study of how computers work
 # and how to learn coding and baic cryptoghraphy
-# and to learn how to basic cipher
+# and to learn how to create basic cipher programs
+# eventually learning how to create complex programs